MANTRA-Chain/mantra-claimdrop-contract-v2/evm/README.md

 ## Production-Grade Cast Scripts

+**⚠️ IMPORTANT: Cast scripts are the preferred deployment method for this project.**

 The EVM implementation includes **production-hardened cast-based deployment scripts** designed for reliability on Cosmos SDK EVM chains (MANTRA DuKong, mainnet).
+These scripts are the **recommended and actively maintained** deployment approach.

+### Why Cast Scripts Are Preferred

-These scripts solve the nonce management issues that occur with `forge script` batch broadcasting on Cosmos SDK EVMs.
+Cast scripts solve critical issues with `forge script` batch broadcasting on Cosmos SDK EVMs:
+- **Nonce Management**: Sequential transaction handling prevents nonce conflicts
+- **Cosmos SDK Compatibility**: Works reliably on MANTRA chains (DuKong testnet, mainnet)
+- **Production Reliability**: Proven deployment success on testnet (see E2E-DUKONG-REPORT.md)
+- **Enhanced Error Handling**: Comprehensive validation and transaction confirmation

+**When to use forge vs cast:**
+- ✅ **Use cast scripts for deployment**: `just deploy <network>` (production deployments)
+- ✅ **Use forge for testing/simulations**: `forge test`, `forge script --no-broadcast` (development)
+- ❌ **Do NOT use forge script for actual deployments**: Causes nonce management issues on Cosmos SDK EVMs

 ### Key Features